craftercms/docs/source/developers/plugins/site-plugins.rst

 * Your plugin files

-The ``craftercms-plugin.yaml`` file contains information about your plugin, such as what license your plugin supports, which versions of Crafter CMS is supported, which editions of Crafter CMS is supported, etc.
+The ``craftercms-plugin.yaml`` file contains information about your plugin, such as what license your plugin supports, which versions of Crafter CMS is supported, etc.

 See :ref:`craftercms-plugin-yaml-file` for more information on what's inside the plugin descriptor.